carlos-molina/conch/README.md

 ## conch

-conch (Contract Checker) is a tool that we have implemented for monitoring and enforcing executable contracts at run time.
+conch (Contract Checker) is the repository that hosts the Contract Compliance Checkert (CCC) tool that we have implemented for monitoring and enforcing executable contracts at run time.